 FDA Grants IQOS Modified Exposure Claim

-The U.S. Food and Drug Administration (FDA) today issued exposure modification orders to Philip Morris International’s (PMI) IQOS heat-not-burn device system (holder and charger) and three Marlboro Heatstick variants.
+The U.S. Food and Drug Administration (FDA) on July 7 issued exposure modification orders to Philip Morris Products’ (PMP) IQOS heat-not-burn device system (holder and charger) and three Marlboro Heatstick variants.

+The FDA previously authorized the marketing of IQOS without modified risk information in April 2019 via the premarket tobacco application pathway.

-The FDA determined that IQOS does not currently meet the standard for marketing with reduced risk claims but can be marketed with a reduced exposure claim.
+In its most recent ruling. the FDA determined that IQOS does not currently meet the standard for marketing with reduced-risk claims but can be marketed with a reduced-exposure claim.

 - The IQOS system heats tobacco but does not burn it.